muenchchristmas/drmlazer11.github.io/_posts/2015-12-05-One-Call-Away.md

 <p>I pray and I pray, oh and I hope and I hope,</p>

-<p>That these dreams and this promise, won't be lost to the cold.</p>
+<p>That these dreams and this promise, don't get lost in the cold.</p>

 <p>Won't you do the same, won't you keep us afloat?</p>